-3.2 - Summary of the comments regarding this revision of IMCA D 050
+3.2 - Summary of the comments regarding revisions 1 and 1,1 of IMCA D 050

-IMCA D 050 revision #1 adds positive elements to the previous edition.
-However, it is not perfect for the reasons discussed in the previous texts and summarized here.
+IMCA D 050 revisions #1 and 1.1 add positive elements to the initial edition.
+However, they are far from perfect for the reasons discussed in the previous texts and summarized here.